aragon/aragon.js/packages/aragon-api-react/README.md

 - `appAddress`: the app's contract address
 - `appId`: the app's appId
 - `appImplementationAddress`: the app's implementation contract, if any (only available if this app is a proxied AragonApp)
+- `identifier`: the app's identifier, if any
 - `isForwarder`: whether the app is a forwarder or not
 - `kernelAddress`: the kernel address of the organization this app is installed on (always the same)
+- `name`: the app's name, if available

 Example: